 Resume Database/Applicant Tracking System (ATS)

 Human resources, at each target company, and executive recruiters will probably request a copy of your resume for their database or ATS.
 You’ll need a separate, barely formatted ATS-friendly version of your resume for this purpose.

-The old fashioned strategy of mailing a hard copy of your resume with covering letter is a powerful NEW differentiating tactic to capture attention and perhaps an interview, because so few people do it any more.
+The little-used strategy these days of mailing a hard copy of your resume with covering letter is a powerful NEW differentiating tactic to capture attention and perhaps an interview, because so few people do it any more.

 Try snail mailing your resume and customized cover letter, sending it flat, unfolded in a 9 x 12 envelope.
 The larger envelope will be noticed more than standard #10 envelopes, and probably will be opened first.

-So don’t give up on that paper/digital resume yet . . . or maybe ever.
+So don’t give up on a paper and digital resume yet . . . or maybe ever.

 - Immediately capture attention above the fold.

 - Match your promise of value with the current needs of your target employers.

 - Demonstrate your good-fit qualities and strengths through clear examples of past contributions, with value-driven metrics.